Frenzy017/nexter-project/README.md

 - Basic CSS reset
 - Chrome DevTools & Debugging
 - Git Fundamentals
-- When to use flex vs grid
+- When to use flex vs grid properties